-Tonight I studied a couple of Messianic Prophecies in the Old Testament book of Zechariah.
+I've been talking about Messianic Prophecies over the last week as we come up on Easter---the greatest celebration for Christians!
+Today I'm going over a couple of prophecies in the Old Testament book of Zechariah.
 The prophet Zechariah wrote about Messiah approximately 500 years before the birth of Christ.

-I was especially blessed tonight by two specific prophecies found in this book.
+Reading through, I was especially blessed by two specific prophecies found in this book.

 Thank you, God, for revealing so much to your people so long before the events really took place.
 It's instances like these in the Old Testament that can help us to cement our faith in the New Testament and in Jesus as our Messiah!

 Don't miss Part One and Part Two of this series on Messianic Prophecy!